Graphic Design Program Overview

 - AAS Degree

-Information sessions are conducted each quarter so students interested in this program can meet faculty and learn more about the program.
-Please call 206.934.3830 for a schedule of information sessions for this program.
+The Seattle Central Creative Academy holds open house once each quarter so students interested in this program can visit the studios, meet faculty and current students, and learn more about the program.
+Please call 206.934.3830 for dates and times or visit the Creative Academy website.

 Graphic Design Program